How MSF is fighting COVID-19 in Afghanistan

-As the conflict in Afghanistan intensified in 2018, Doctors Without Borders/Médecins Sans Frontières (MSF) reinforced activities in several programs across the country, in particular emergency, pediatric, and maternal health care.
+Doctors Without Borders/Médecins Sans Frontières (MSF) ran six projects in six provinces in 2019, with a focus on emergency, pediatric, and maternal health care.

 Activities in Kabul